-BRIGC officially launched the Joint Research on Green Development Guidance for BRI Projects (Guidance Project) in December 2019, with the purposes to explore the formulation of guidelines on the assessment and classification of BRI projects from the perspective of preventing ecological and environmental risks, establish risk prevention and management system, provide green solutions for BRI project, and support decision making for stakeholders.
+BRIGC officially launched the Joint Research on Green Development Guidance for BRI Projects (Guidance Project) in December 2019, with the purposes of exploring the formulation of guidelines on the assessment and classification of BRI projects from the perspective of preventing ecological and environmental risks, establishing risk prevention and management systems, providing green solutions for BRI projects, and supporting decision-making for stakeholders.

 This report is the Baseline Study (Phase I of the Guidance Project).
-Through in-depth analysis of environmental policies, safeguard measures and practices of governments, financial institutions and NGOs around the world, this report summarizes best practices for recognize and address ecological, environmental & climate risks in overseas investment, formulates a classification framework and positive & negative lists for BRI investments, and put forward specific suggestions to promote green development for BRI projects.
+Through in-depth analysis of environmental policies, safeguard measures and practices of governments, financial institutions and NGOs around the world, this report summarizes best practices for recognizing and addressing ecological, environmental & climate risks in overseas investment, formulates a classification framework and positive & negative lists for BRI investments, and puts forward specific suggestions to promote green development for BRI projects.

-Secretariat of BRIGC Ms. Qiao Yujie

-Tel: +86-10-82268647 Fax: +86-10-82200535

-Address: No. 5, Houyingfang Hutong, Xicheng District,

-Beijing 100035, China Website: www.brigc.net
+Secretariat of BRIGC Ms. Qiao Yujie Tel: +86-10-82268647 Fax: +86-10-82200535 Address: No. 5, Houyingfang Hutong, Xicheng District, Beijing 100035, China Website: www.brigc.net